495TacoTuesday/taco-tuesday/README.md

 The following **required** functionality is completed:

 - [x] User sees a map view on app launch and can register and login
-- [ ] User can see restaurant deal results.
+- [x] User can see restaurant deal results.
-- [ ] User should be able to add/manage/remove a deal at a location
+- [x] User should be able to add a deal
-  - [ ] Each deal should have a name, image, description

 The following **stretch** features are implemented:

+- [ ] user can manage / delete thier posted deals
 - [ ] User can search for deals in an area
 - [ ] Infinite scroll for restaurant results.
 - [ ] Implement the restaurant detail page.